Media coverage of the assassination of John F. Kennedy: United Kingdom

 A Reuters tickertape machine reported news of the assassination at GMT 6:42 PM, 12 minutes after the event.

 President Kennedy was shot at today while riding in a motor convoy.
 A photographer reported seeing blood on the President's head.

 Granada Television, broadcasting the news program Scene at 6:30 to the north of England from Manchester, reported the news just before GMT 7:00.
 The BBC shortly followed up with announcements on its three national radio networks, including the program Radio Newsreel which ran from GMT 7:00 to GMT 7:30 PM with a Washington-based BBC journalist providing live updates by phone to an estimated 2.7 million listeners.

-On BBC television, the first announcement to air was made at GMT 7:05 PM by a junior and unfamiliar newsreader, John Roberts, just prior to the program Tonight.
+On BBC television, the first announcement to air was made at GMT 7:05 PM by stand-in newsreader John Roberts, just prior to the program Tonight.
 Tonight continued with its planned edition until around GMT 7:26 PM when Roberts returned to provide updates of Kennedy's critical condition.
 Shortly after on air he answered a phone call from BBC Monitoring which relayed news of the death of Kennedy as reported by the Voice of America.

 Roberts' countenance visibly changed and he announced to the audience, "We regret to announce that President Kennedy is dead," before bowing his head and not looking up.
-For the next 19 minutes the BBC screened its logo and a revolving globe, punctuated by three bulletins read by Roberts.
+For the next nineteen minutes the BBC screened its logo and a revolving globe, punctuated by three bulletins read by Roberts.
 BBC management then decided to revert back to regular programming, screening Here's Harry from GMT 7:45 PM, followed by Dr. Finlay's Casebook, a decision which attracted over 2,000 phone calls and 500 letters and telegrams in complaint.

 At GMT 11:00 pm, four hours after the news broke, the BBC broadcast Tribute to President Kennedy, featuring Prime Minister Alec Douglas-Home, Liberal leader Jo Grimond and Leader of the Opposition Harold Wilson who had sped from North Wales to the BBC's Manchester studio.

-On ITV television, a newsflash interrupted a game show around GMT 7:10 PM, but the program continued, as did Emergency - Ward 10 which followed at GMT 7:30 PM.
-Ten minutes later the program was cut and an announcement of Kennedy's death was made, and updates continued over the station's interlude card.
+On ITV television, a newsflash interrupted the game show Take Your Pick around GMT 7:10 PM, but the program continued, as did the medical soap opera Emergency - Ward 10 which followed it at GMT 7:30 PM.
+Ten minutes later, it was cut off and an announcement of Kennedy's death was made, and updates continued over the station's interlude card.
 A recorded programme of solemn music performed by the Hallé Orchestra followed.